Debt snowball method: Effectiveness

-In situations where one debt has both a higher interest rate and higher balance than another debt, the debt-snowball method prioritizes the smaller debt even though paying the larger, higher-interest debt would be more cost-effective.
-Several writers and researchers have considered this contradiction between the method and a strictly mathematical approach.
-In a 2012 study by Northwestern’s Kellogg School of Management, researchers found that "consumers who tackle small balances first are likelier to eliminate their overall debt" than trying to pay off high interest rate balances first.
+In situations where one debt has both a higher interest rate and higher balance than another debt, the debt snowball method prioritizes the smaller debt.
+From a purely hypothetical perspective paying the higher interest debt would be more effective, though this line of reasoning also assumes mathematical factors are more important than behavioral or emotional factors in reducing unwanted debts.

+Several researchers have found the snowball method is more likely to lead to debt elimination, despite the snowball's perceived flaws when considered from a purely mathematical perspective.
+In a 2012 study by Northwestern's Kellogg School of Management, researchers found that "consumers who tackle small balances first are likelier to eliminate their overall debt" than trying to pay off high interest rate balances first.
 A 2016 study in Harvard Business Review came to a similar conclusion:

-Author and radio host Dave Ramsey, a proponent of the debt-snowball method, concedes that an analysis of math and interest leans toward paying the highest interest debt first.
-However, based on his experience, Ramsey states that personal finance is "20 percent head knowledge and 80 percent behavior" and he argues that people trying to reduce debt need "quick wins" (i.e., paying off the smallest debt) in order to remain motivated toward debt reduction.
+Author and radio host Dave Ramsey, a proponent of the debt snowball method, concedes that an analysis of the subject from a purely mathematical and interest rate perspective leans toward paying the highest interest debt first.
+However, Ramsey also states his opinion that personal finance is "20 percent head knowledge and 80 percent behavior" and he argues people trying to reduce debt often need "quick wins" (i.e., paying off the smallest debt) in order to remain motivated toward debt reduction.
+Ramsey Solutions has done internal studies which found debt snowball method tends to be more effective in real-world situations.

-Research by Moty Amar and colleagues agreed that debtors are inclined to pay small debts first, which they attributed to "debt account aversion", the desire to reduce the number of outstanding debts regardless of balance or interest expense.
-However, they also found that when debtors are restricted from fully paying debts and are shown the interest that will accrue as a result of their choice, they make the mathematically optimal decision.
+Research by Moty Amar and colleagues agreed that debtors are inclined to pay small debts first, which they attributed to "debt account aversion", i.e., the desire to reduce the number of outstanding debts regardless of balance or interest expense and focus on a "tangible sense of progress".
+However, they also found when debtors in a laboratory simulation are restricted from paying off small debts in full, and are instead shown the interest that will accrue as a result of their choice, they tend to make the mathematically optimal decision.

-A survey conducted by Credello in 2022 found that roughly 9/10 people (88%) who tried debt snowball, found it very effective DIY debt payoff method.
-The survey also uncovered that none of the respondents who tried debt snowball found it ineffective.
+Research by Evan McAllister, based on survey and research data from the Federal Reserve, found a slight majority of people report the avalanche is more effective than the snowball.
+McAllister adds the snowball may be more effective for some people, and has the added benefit of potentially helping change financial habits for the better.

+A 2023 paper by Nurazleena Ismail and Hilmiah Ahmad stated both avalanche and snowball methods have their merits and shortcomings, and also noted reducing unwanted debt levels had cognitive elements that can be as important as mathematical analysis.
+The authors cited nudge theory to argue individual personality traits must be considered and there is no ideal debt payment method that will work for everyone in all scenarios.